EnglundE/ms1-tonysbakery/README.md

     - Tablet contact wireframe - [View](URL)

 ## features
-* Responsive on all device sizes
+* Responsive on all device sizes (On smaller devices (smaller than 320px wide) the hamburger navigation button moves below the company name instead of next to it as intended.)

 ## Technologies Used